 You won't be able to do very much in research unless you know how to talk about variables.
 A variable is any entity that can take on different values.
 OK, so what does that mean?
 Anything that can vary can be considered a variable.
 For instance, age can be considered a variable because age can take different values for different people or for the same person at different times.
 Similarly, country can be considered a variable because a person's country can be assigned a value.

 Variables aren't always 'quantitative' or numerical.
-The variable 'gender' consists of two text values: 'male' and 'female'.
+The variable 'city' consists of text values like 'New York' or 'Sydney'.
 We can, if it is useful, assign quantitative values instead of (or in place of) the text values, but we don't have to assign numbers in order for something to be a variable.
 It's also important to realize that variables aren't only things that we measure in the traditional sense.
 For instance, in much social research and in program evaluation, we consider the treatment or program to be made up of one or more variables (i.e., the 'cause' can be considered a variable).
 An educational program can have varying amounts of 'time on task', 'classroom settings', 'student-teacher ratios', and so on.
 So even the program can be considered a variable (which can be made up of a number of sub-variables).

 An attribute is a specific value on a variable.
 For instance, the variable sex or gender has two attributes: male and female.
 Or, the variable agreement might be defined as having five attributes:

 - 5 = strongly agree